 Despite the ongoing uncertainty, you should still be looking to the future and considering how you can make your professional ambitions a reality.

 But how should you conduct your job search in the wake of coronavirus?
 How has your profession changed since the advent of the pandemic?
-And how can you ensure your CV reflects this?
+And how can you ensure your CV/Resume reflects this?

 1. Emphasise your change management experience or mindset